Relego

 By default, once a day.
 You can adjust the frequency through the server configuration, from multiple times a day to weekly, whatever suits your reading habits.

-Which Kindle models are supported?
+Which readers are supported?

 Where is my data stored?